zombiehugs/transitional-sections/README.md

 ###<a href="http://zombiehugs.github.io/transitional-sections/">Demo</a>

-Transitional Sections modeled after the Zune interface.
+Transitional Sections modeled after the transitional interfaces like Modern.
 Developed as a requirement for a project I am currently working on.

 Created: 08/30/13